EightBitGuru/FAST-40/README.md

 * Writes to the VIC registers, system vectors, and/or other runtime memory structures can almost always be repaired via a RUNSTOP/RESTORE 'soft' reset.

 * Writes to the display character matrix and any other critical areas will require a system reset to trigger a repair.
-A system reset can be achieved by power-cycling the machine, hitting a hardware reset button if one has fitted, or by using the new RESET command. **Note that memory is cleared during a system reset.**
+A system reset can be achieved by power-cycling the machine, hitting a hardware reset button if one is fitted, or by using the new RESET command. **Note that memory is cleared during a system reset.**

 ## Beta testing, and credit where it's due